Coalition of Arizona Bicyclist’s Annual member’s meeting 10/15/2024

 BOARD ELECTIONS

 Those board members whose seats expire in 2024 will be re-nominated for another 2-year term.
 In addition, there are three open seats.
+And there are two new nominations below.

 • Tom Armstrong, Sierra Vista (2025)